 As a first positive control, we used a simple box with finite thickness (i.e. we simulated a inner ``white matter'' surface and an outer ``grey matter'' surface, both being a cube, one positioned inside the other).
 A schematic is shown in Fig.~\ref{sfig:nonbrainvalid}.
 We know based on theoretical consideration that this box must be aligning exactly with the $K=-\frac{1}{9}S$ line, as its $A_t$ must be the same as its $A_e$ at every stage of coarse-graining, which also implies a ``fractal dimension'' of 1.
 This is exactly the case in our plot of $K$ against $S$, as all the grey data points from the coarse-graining algorithm align on $K=-\frac{1}{9}S$ (thick black line).

-As negative controls, we included three non-brain shapes, a bell pepper, two walnut halves, and a coarse outline of a bust/figurine known as Laurana.
-All three of these shapes show a self-similar, or fractal, regime (corresponding to partially straight trajectories in $K \times S$) in our coarse-graining procedure, but their trajectories in $K \times S$ space are not flat (Fig.~\ref{sfig:nonbrainvalid}), meaning their fractal dimensions are distinct from 2.5.
+As negative controls, we included three non-brain objects, a bell pepper, two walnut halves, and a coarse outline of a bust/figurine known as Laurana.
+All three of these objects show a self-similar, or fractal, regime (corresponding to partially straight trajectories in $K \times S$) in our coarse-graining procedure, but their trajectories in $K \times S$ space are not flat (Fig.~\ref{sfig:nonbrainvalid}), meaning their fractal dimensions are distinct from 2.5.
 Their trajectories also do not overlap with each other, indicating that they are fundamentally different shapes.

-The chimpanzee brain is included here as a reference and shows a clear flat trajectory (Fig.~\ref{sfig:nonbrainvalid}) as presented in the main text.
-Also worth noting, after the chimpanzee trajectory intersects the $K=-\frac{1}{9}S$ line, it veers off to follow the line closely, indicating that the $A_e$ and $A_t$ remain the same with further steps of coarse-graining.
-Effectively, these brains transition to be lissencephalic convex structures once their fractal regime ends.
+The human brain is included here as a reference and shows a clear flat trajectory (Fig.~\ref{sfig:nonbrainvalid}) as presented in the main text.
+Also worth noting, after the human trajectory intersects the $K=-\frac{1}{9}S$ line, it veers off to follow the line closely, indicating that the $A_e$ and $A_t$ remain the same with further steps of coarse-graining.
+Effectively, the human brain transitions to be lissencephalic convex structures once their fractal regime ends.
 For simplicity, we excluded these lissencephalic data points of extreme coarse-graining from the results in the main text.